-The mathematics learning software Calcularis was developed in collaboration with neuroscientists and computer scientists at the Swiss Federal Institute of Technology in Zurich and promotes the development and coordination of areas of the brain responsible for processing numbers, amounts and mathematical tasks.
+Calcularis, Dybuster’s mathematics learning software, was developed in collaboration with neuroscientists and computer scientists at the Swiss Federal Institute of Technology in Zurich.
+It promotes the development and coordination of areas of the brain responsible for processing numbers, quantities, and mathematical calculations.
 Calcularis can be used from the first year of school up to adulthood.

 Developed by scientists and education professionals using the latest findings from scientific research and everyday school life.